guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 Our methodology comprises eight sequential stages:

 In Step-1, **Initial Dataset Construction**.
-We get an initial dataset to train the T5 generative model.
-The initial dataset is constructed by query ChatGPT.
-We ask ChatGPT to write product description, input the product title as the prompts.
-We then remove the data in the training dataset that do not suitable to display online.
-The detail algorithm is shown in Algorithm \cite{alg1}.
+We obtain an initial dataset to train the T5 generative model.
+The dataset is constructed by querying ChatGPT to generate product descriptions, using product titles as prompts.
+We then remove data from the training dataset that are not suitable for online display.
+The detailed algorithm is shown in Algorithm \cite{alg1}.

 In Step-2, **Model Training \& Inference**.
 We use the data of Step-1 and train T5 model.
 Then we use the T5 model to generate product descriptions for hundreds of millions the products.